phpbrew/phpbrew/README.md

 ## Upgrade phpbrew

-To upgrade phpbrew, you can simply run the `self-update` command, this command enables you to install the latest version of `master` branch from github:
+To upgrade phpbrew, you may simply run the `self-update` command, this command enables you to install the latest version of `master` branch from github: